lean-mind/savvily-book-converter-python/docs/tour.md

 Basically it works by launching a `docker run` command based on the given flags and path.
 You'll see it uses some other scripts, we'll go over them later.

-It also makes a temporary copy of the manuscript and cleans after itself.
+It also makes a hidden temporary copy of the manuscript and cleans after itself.

 ## src/